 - beauty parlours

 - sheltered accommodation and care homes

-- serious workplace accidents
+- deaths and injuries caused by workplace accidents

 - occupational diseases